Murder of Bobbie Jo Stinnett: Perpetrator

 Montgomery, in order to escape the abusive home situation, married her stepbrother Carl Boman in August 1986.
 She had just turned 18.
 She had her first child in January 1987, with three more following before she underwent a tubal ligation in 1990.
 She falsely claimed to be pregnant several times after the procedure.
 Montgomery claimed that she was forced to undergo the procedure by her husband/step-brother, as well as her mother.

 In the years following the sterilization procedure, Montgomery claimed that she had four more pregnancies.
 In 1994, while separated from Boman, Montgomery had an affair and claimed to be pregnant.
 Montgomery and Boman later reconciled, and she ceased making the claim.
 She and Boman divorced in 1998.
 In 2000, before she and Kevin (her second husband) were married, she told him that she was pregnant and intended to have an abortion.
 Kevin gave her forty dollars, and the pregnancy was not mentioned again.
 In 2002, Montgomery told her friends and family that she was pregnant again.
 Although she said that she was receiving prenatal care from her physician, she would not allow Kevin to attend the alleged appointments.
 Her physician testified that he had treated Montgomery for ankle pain and a cold, but he did not provide her any prenatal care, despite Montgomery's claims to the contrary.
 When the alleged due date passed, Montgomery told Kevin that the baby had died and that she had donated its body to science.

 Montgomery again claimed in the spring of 2004 that she was pregnant and due in December.
 This coincided with a custody battle, which also started up roughly in the same time of spring 2004.
-This custody battle was between her ex-husband, her step-brother, and herself.
+This custody battle was between her ex-husband (and step-brother) and herself.
 It is believed she faked this particular pregnancy to win over the judge during the court hearings.

-He knew that Montgomery was unable to become pregnant and that she was again making baseless pregnancy claims.
+Boman knew that Montgomery was unable to become pregnant and that she was again making baseless pregnancy claims.
 He and his new wife sent emails to Montgomery, telling her that they planned to expose her deception and use it against her in the custody proceedings.
 Montgomery said that she would prove them wrong.
 On December 10, 2004, days before the kidnapping, Boman filed a motion for change of custody of the two minor children who lived with Montgomery.